neheller/kits21/examples/submission/README.md

   submission (run_inference.py) and ensemble of the models (run_inference_ensemble.py)

 We also prepared a quick guidelines for setting up a docker and using submission examples.
-Here are the steps to follow to install docker, create a docker image, run a container, save and load a docker image created.
-Here is a quick guide on how to install docker, build a docker image and run a container with mounting your local data for testing to the container folder.
+Here are the steps to follow to install docker, build a docker image, run a container, save and load a docker image created.

 ### Step 1.
 Install Docker